secretstartups/handbook/support/internal-support/index.html.md

 | ---------- | ------------------------------------------------------------ |
 | Claim Inactive GitLab.com Namespace | [Open an issue](https://gitlab.com/gitlab-com/support/internal-requests/-/issues/new?issuable_template=Name%20Squatting%20Request) using the `Name Squatting Request` template.

-### Trial and Grace Period Extensions
+### Internal Requests

-All requests for trials and grace period extensions should be filed using the [GitLab Support Internal Request form](https://gitlab-com.gitlab.io/support/internal-requests-form/).
+All internal requests regarding licensing, subscriptions, trials, and grace period extensions  should be filed using the [GitLab Support Internal Request form](https://gitlab-com.gitlab.io/support/internal-requests-form/).

-A list of available options and the common trial and extension scenarios for when to use each option when filing a request is detailed in the following table.
+A list of common scenarios and the appropriate option are detailed in the following table.

 > **NOTE**: Support will not start a trial.
 If one is needed, *have the user initiate a normal trial first*.
 > **NOTE**: Sales Manager approval is required on the ticket for any extensions requested greater than 30 days.